EUCANCan/variant-callers/README.md

 ### Building a Docker image from a Dockerfile in a repository

-To build a Docker image from a Dockerfile in a repository, you can use the following command:
+To build a Docker image from a Dockerfile in a repository, you can use the following command (it requires root privileges):

 ```bash
 git clone <repository_url>